bianchima/TrafficLightAI/README.md

 * Interpret these implementations for graphics
 * Create graphics to represent these
 * Create an AI to analyze and run these traffic lights
+  * Subsequently, stores the results of this training to re-use